Chapter 7 SVE-based quantum algorithms

 In the following section, we will cover some quantum algorithms based on singular value estimation.
 Some of them are here just because they are simple enough to have a good pedagogical value, while some of them we believe will be really useful in performing data analysis.

-7.1 Estimation of the spectral norm and the condition number
+7.1 Spectral norm and the condition number estimation

 We will elaborate more on this result soon.
 For the moment, we report the main statement.